navarrx/OEE-tool/README.md

 # OEE Calculator for R&D and Simulation Department

-This application measures and tracks Overall Equipment Effectiveness (OEE) metrics for the R&D and Simulation Department, focusing on early fire and eruption detection models.
+This application measures and tracks Overall Equipment Effectiveness (OEE) metrics for the R&D and Simulation Department, focusing on early fire detection models.

 ## Overview